oconnor663/jacko.io/posts/snooze.md

 [^no]: No, `foo` is not broken.

 I think the clearest way to start answering these questions is with another
-question: Why doesn't regular non-async Rust have these problems?
+question: Why don't we have these problems when we use regular threads?

 ## Threads